MajorBreakfast/transform-gesture/README.md

 And finally, the implementation is rock solid, because it supports direct manipulation.
 That means if you scale something, it really zooms in at the part between your fingers and not somewhere else (e.g. at the center).
 It can even deal with **pinch to zoom using all 10 fingers while moving the browser window**!
 Don't take my word for it.
 Try it for yourself in the demos.
 (Btw.
 I think that only IE11 lets you move/resize the window while touching the screen somewhere else)

 ## Issues/Feature requests/Development
-Note: Some things stated in this README are currently lies :) The only thing that's definitely true is: **It's under heavy development right now.
-Come back once everything is done!**

 The name "transform-gesture" makes the scope of this library pretty clear, e.g. recognizing long presses is out of scope.
 However, I care very much about developer ergonomics.
 That is, if you're building a library that depends on transform-gesture and you need aditional public APIs to make the integration clean, I'd be happy to talk it through!
 Also, there is certainly functionality that can be considered in the scope of this library.
 If you have any ideas, just open an issue or submit a pull request.
 (Even if you just spotted a typo :)

 ## Usage